Pura Belpré: Life

 Belpré was born in Cidra, Puerto Rico.
 There is some dispute as to the date of her birth which has been given as February 2, 1899, December 2, 1901 and February 2, 1903.
-Belpré graduated from Central High School in Santurce, Puerto Rico in 1919 and enrolled at the University of Puerto Rico in Río Piedras, where she originally planned on becoming a teacher.
-But, in 1920, Belpré interrupted her studies to attend her sister Elisa's wedding in New York City, where she was recruited by a public library effort to hire young women from ethnically diverse backgrounds.
-This first job led to an remarkable career that had Belpré travel the city, from the Bronx to the Lower East Side, telling stories in both English and Spanish, something that hadn't been done before.
-Belpré broke the barriers that led the Spanish speaking community to believe the library was "only English."
+Belpré graduated from Central High School in Santurce, Puerto Rico in 1919 and enrolled at the University of Puerto Rico in Río Piedras, planning to become a teacher.
+But in 1920, while attending her sister Elisa's New York City wedding, she was recruited as part of a public library campaign to hire young women from ethnically diverse backgrounds.
+This first job led to a remarkable career that had Belpré travel the city, from the Bronx to the Lower East Side, telling stories in both English and Spanish, something that hadn't been done before.
+Belpré broke the barriers that had led the Spanish-speaking community to believe the libraries were only for people using the English language."
 Except for brief interludes, Belpré remained in New York City for the rest of her life.